bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Useful Example - Step 1." />
 </p>

-Here's our first step in creating our random integer generator, is we're going to make a function called randomInt, and we're going to pass in a minimum number that we want to get, and a maximum number that we want to get in our random integer generator.
+Here&apos;s our first step in creating our random integer generator, is we&apos;re going to make a function called randomInt, and we&apos;re going to pass in a minimum number that we want to get, and a maximum number that we want to get in our random integer generator.

 To start with, we need to know how many values we think we should be able to get.
-I'm going to make a variable called number of values (numOfValues) and it's going to take max and it's going to subtract min, and it's going to add 1 to it.
+I&apos;m going to make a variable called number of values (numOfValues) and it&apos;s going to take max and it&apos;s going to subtract min, and it&apos;s going to add 1 to it.
 Think of it like this; if I were to run this function with five and 10, if I wanted to get a random number that was between five and 10 and included five and 10, the numbers I could get are 5,6,7,8,9,10.
-That's six possible values.
+That&apos;s six possible values.
 If I take the maximum which is 10, and subtract 5, that gives me 5 plus 1, that would give me 6 possible values.
-That's how this actually works.
+That&apos;s how this actually works.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 275/276. test, randomint between 5-10 inclusive (158) ~~~~~~~~~~~~~~~~~~~~-->